Kwolek Fellowship in Chemistry

 The maximum amount of the fellowship is $50,000.
 Since fellowships only provide partial funding, departments or faculty advisors need to cover the portion of tuition, stipend and fees not covered by the fellowship.
 The fellowship funding can be used to support a student’s academic expenses, such as tuition, fees, and stipend for one academic year (9 months).
 It does not provide supplemental stipend or travel funds.

-The department may nominate up to two students (ranked) for a Presidential Fellowship.
+The department may nominate up to two students (ranked) for the Kwolek Fellowship.

 Nominations must include: